socram8888/orca.pet/micromc1/tech.md

 ### PRG bank (`$E000`-`$FFFF`)

-The PRG bank register is implemented by a 5-bit register, and as such it allows addressing up to 512 KiB of FLASH memory.
+The PRG bank register is implemented by a 5-bit register, which is fed by the D0 during any writes to any address between `$E000` and `$FFFF`.
+It allows addressing up to 512 KiB of FLASH memory.

 ![PRG bank register](prg-bank.svg)